mozilla/node-convict/README.md

 # node-convict

-Robust and composable configuration for node.js with support for environmental variables, files, and validation.

 Convict expands on the standard pattern of configuring node.js applications in a way that is more robust and accessible to collaborators, who may have less interest in digging through imperative code in order to inspect or modify settings.
 By introducting a configuration schema, convict gives project collaborators more **context** on each setting and enables **validation and early failures** for when configuration goes wrong.